aguinet/wannakey/README.rst

 WARNING
 =======

-This software has only been tested and known to work under Windows XP.
-In order to work, your computer must not have been rebooted after being infected.
+This software has only been tested and known to work under Windows XP, 7 x86, 2003, Vista and Windows Server 2008 (tests by @msuiche).

 Please also note that you need some luck for this to work (see below), and so it might not work in every cases!